skorotkiewicz/vibevoice-podcast/README.md

 1. **Add segments** — Click "Add Segment" to create new text entries
 2. **Write content** — Enter text for each segment
 3. **Select voices** — Choose a voice from the dropdown for each segment
+4. **Generate audio** — Click "Generate" on each segment to create the audio clip
-4. **Preview** — Click "Play" on individual segments or "Play Podcast" for all
+5. **Preview** — Click "Play" on individual segments or "Play Podcast" for all

+### Generating Audio

+Each segment has a **Generate** / **Regenerate** button:

+- **Generate** — Creates the audio clip for that segment (amber button)
+- **Regenerate** — Re-creates the audio if you want a different take
+- **Generate All** — Generates all missing audio clips at once
+- **Ready** — Green indicator shows the segment has cached audio

+> **Tip**: Pre-generating audio ensures consistent playback.
+Each time you generate, the audio is cached and will play the same way every time — no more "I feel lucky" randomness!

+### Playback

+- If a segment has cached audio, it plays instantly
+- If not cached, it will generate first, then play
+- The cache is invalidated when you change text or voice

 ### Exporting

 - **JSON** — Save your project with "Export JSON" to continue editing later
-- **Audio** — Click "Download Audio" to generate a WAV file of the complete podcast
+- **Audio** — Click "Download Audio" to export the complete podcast
+  - Uses cached audio where available (fast!)
+  - Generates missing segments automatically

 ### Importing